2nd November, 2023

 Key Points

-• Think incrementally, not everything needs to be done at once.
+- Think incrementally, not everything needs to be done at one.

 Summary